 As early morning came, we ended up in a club, dancing on wooden timber floors to classic tunes with Basque locals.
 Across the room I caught a glimpse of a young man standing by the bar.
 He was tall with a relaxed stance, long, surfers’ hair and stubble outlining a dimpled smile.
 He turned and caught my eye and I shyly looked away.

 My skin was tingling from the alcohol and my heart was beating fast in my chest.
 I kept glancing over to Spanish Jack Johnson and gradually made my way inconspicuously over to his side of the bar.
-I tried some seductive salsa moves, messing my hair up and smiling like I was a carefree, young traveller any sexy Spanish male would fall for.
-In reality, I probably looked more like a tipsy, uncoordinated westerner, but the wine had given me a new level of confidence and I wasn’t scared to abuse it.
+I tried some seductive salsa moves, messing my hair up and smiling like I was the type of carefree traveller any sexy Spaniard would fall for.
+In reality, I probably looked more like a tipsy, uncoordinated bogan, but the wine had given me a new level of confidence and I wasn’t scared to abuse it.

 Cover by Sally Zabava